kylesmile1103/Learn-Frida/README.md

 **Note:**

-* Early instrumentation will need an async await function, because the module (libil2cpp.so) might not be able to load before the script's executing.
+* Early instrumentation will need an async await wrapper, because the module (libil2cpp.so) might not be able to load before the script's executing.
 See the code below:

 ```javascript
 function awaitForCondition(callback) {